 Florida state law does not limit how much a landlord can charge for a security deposit.
-It does require the deposit to be returned within 15 days after a tenant moves if the landlord does not intend to impose a claim on the deposit.
-The landlord has 30 days to give the tenant notice by certified mail of their intention to impose a claim on the deposit along with the reason for imposing the claim. their application is very different.
-Commercial tenancies are considered arms-length transactions between business entities.
-As such, each party must look out for its own interests in the marketplace.
-The difference in residential tenancies is that the law clearly defines the obligations of the landlord and the tenant.
+It does require that the deposit be returned within 15 days after a tenant moves if the landlord does not intend to impose a claim on the deposit.
+The landlord has 30 days to give the tenant notice by certified mail of their intention to impose a claim on the deposit along with the reason for imposing the claim.